No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 act as internal exponential morphisms within the fibered structure over the Z-frame:
         (A, B, Z) ≅ B^A
-where the Z-frame mediates the semantic continuity and contextual grounding of the morphic shift.
+where the Z-frame mediates the conceptual continuity and contextual grounding of the morphic shift.
 ```
-We define Exponential objects via σ operator as semantic abstraction mechanisms:
+We define Exponential objects via σ operator as conceptual abstraction mechanisms:
 ```
 B^A:=σ(Z).>(A,B)